reslp/smsi-funannotate/README.md

 Download interproscan from [www.ebi.ac.uk/interpro/download/](https://www.ebi.ac.uk/interpro/download/).
 Place it in the folder data/external/interproscan-versionXXX.
 Make sure the path in the Snakefile points to the correct directory.
 InterProScan is frequently updated and your version could be different from the one specifid in the Snakefile.

+IMPORTANT: Newer version os Interproscan are not compatible with funannotate <1.7.3.

 Tested with Version 5.39-77.0